CodeByFelix/Q-A-RAG-Chatbot-with-Endpoint/README.md

  - 🧠 Short-Term Memory – Powered by MongoDB for conversation persistence.

  - ⚡ FastAPI Endpoints – REST APIs for synchronous and streaming responses.

+ - 📥 Data Injection Pipeline – Upload and embed PDF files into the vector store for retrieval.

+ - 🌐 Upload Endpoint – Secure API for injecting new knowledge into the RAG system.

  - 🔑 Environment Variables – Securely configured via .env file.